wouter-swierstra/logic-notes/notes/notes.md

 \begin{Answer}

 Soundness is a bit easier to show than completeness.
-To establish that our system of natural deduction rules is *sound*, it suffices to show that each of our rules holds.
-This is fairly easy to check using *rule induction* on the possible derivations of $⊢ p$.
+To establish that our system of natural deduction rules is \emph{sound}, it suffices to show that each of our rules holds.
+This is fairly easy to check using \emph{rule induction} on the possible derivations of $⊢ p$.

 \end{Answer}